acm-dojo/acm-dojo/README.md

-# DOJO
+# ACM DOJO

-The ACM Dojo project, forked from pwn.college dojo.
-We have modified the frontend, the docker-compose file, dependencies, and other stuff.
-So it IS NOT compatible for you to bring an existing pwn.college dojo instance.
+The ACM Dojo project, forked from [pwn.college dojo](https://github.com/pwncollege/dojo).
+We have a huge refactor on the frontend, dojo creation logic, monitoring, reverse proxy, dependencies, and other stuff.
+So it IS NOT compatible for you to bring an existing pwn.college dojo instance config here.

 For migration, please refer to